-This Act applies to any person who collects and processes personal data in regards to commercial transaction.
-The seven principles of the Act are general, notice and choice, disclosure, retention, security, access and data integrity principle.
+This Act applies to any person who collects and processes personal data in regards to commercial transactions.

-In the case where personal data processing is outsourced to a third party, known as the data processor, it is the responsibility for the data user to ensure that the data processor provides sufficient guarantees to protect the personal data from any loss, misuse, modification, unauthorized or accidental access or disclosure, alteration or destruction.
+In the case where personal data processing is outsourced to a third party, known as the data processor, it is the responsibility of the data user to ensure that the data processor provides sufficient guarantee to protect the personal data from any loss, misuse, modification, unauthorized or accidental access or disclosure, alteration or destruction.